 How helpful are Blind CVs?

 There has been a recent move towards proposing blind CVs in the recruitment process.
-Intended to increase diversity and reduce bias in areas such as gender, ethnicity and ageism, a number of organisations are committing to this system, including the U.K. Civil Service, the BBC, the NHS, KPMG and HSBC.
+Intended to increase diversity and reduce bias in areas such as gender, ethnicity and ageism, a number of organisations are committing to this system, including the U.K. Civil Service, the BBC, the NHS, the European Union, KPMG and HSBC.

 But will blind applications support the reduction of unconscious bias in the recruitment process, or just serve to highlight its existence?
 At some point the candidate has to be called for interview.